urlpath/urlpath/README.md

 - In case you're lost: I'm some nerd named [@urlpath](https://github.com/urlpath) on GitHub.
 - For me, the highest form of joy arises from the depths of code.
-- The only true assets are information and ability to handle it.
+- Among the world's greatest assets are information and ability to handle it.
 - When not conducting perilous expeditions through cyberspace, I [read](https://stallman.org/articles/yellow-hat.html).

 </details>